• |

 💪How the #GEO-LDN Flagship supported #TeamKenya

-The Kenya use case is an excellent example of how a country team can successfully plan and implement measures to reduce deforestation and soil erosion in a specific region.
+The Kenya use case is an excellent example of how a country team can succesfully plan and implement measures to reduce deforestation and soil erosion in a specific region.
 GEO-LDN advised the team on selecting relevant spatial data and provided an easy-to-use, web-based decision support system.
 The intersectoral team is now distributing seedlings to schools in the identified areas and plans to use satellite data to monitor the success of the reforestation efforts.

 Learn more about the GEO-LDN Flagship: GEO-LDN | About us